Swedish Meatballs

 Instructions

-• Heat 2 teaspoons of the olive oil in a large deep saucepan over medium heat.
+• Heat 2 teaspoons of the olive oil in a large, deep pan over medium heat.
 Add the shallots and sauté for 5 minutes until they are softened, but not browned.

-• Heat the same saucepan over medium high heat, 2 more teaspoons olive oil, and brown half the meatballs on all sides, turning them carefully, about 6 minutes.
+• Heat the same saucepan over medium-high heat, 2 more teaspoons olive oil, and brown half the meatballs on all sides, turning them carefully, about 6 minutes.
 They will be almost but not quite cooked through.
-Remove them with a slotted spoon to a paper towel lined baking sheet.
-Add the remaining 2 teaspoons olive oil and brown the rest of the meatballs the same way.
+Remove them with a slotted spoon to a paper towel-lined baking sheet.
+Add the remaining 2 teaspoons of olive oil and brown the rest of the meatballs the same way.
 Add them to the baking sheet.

 • Serve hot, over grains, small pasta, couscous or rice if desired.
 Top with minced parsley or chives if desired.